duniter/duniter-v2s/README.md

 - Errors: When a dispatchable fails, it returns an error.
 - Config: The `Config` configuration interface is used to define the types and parameters upon which a FRAME pallet depends.

+## License

+CopyLeft 2021-2023 Axiom-Team

+Some parts borrowed from Polkadot (Parity Technologies (UK) Ltd.)

+Duniter-v2S is free software: you can redistribute it and/or modify it under the terms of the **GNU Affero General Public License** as published by the Free Software Foundation, **version 3** of the License.

+Duniter-v2S is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU Affero General Public License for more details.

+You should have received a copy of the GNU Affero General Public License along with Duniter-v2S.
+If not, see <https://www.gnu.org/licenses/>.